Club: Colo-Colo | Opening: 1975 | Capacity: 47,000 seats

 Works were for 75% completed when in 1960 an earthquake struck the country.
 The Chilean government subsequently decided to only play the World Cup in already finished stadiums and the other grounds got left unfinished.

 It took the club 15 years to find the funds to continue construction.
-Estadio Monumental officially opened on the 20th of April 1975 with a match between Colo-Colo and Aviación (1-0).
+Estadio Monumental officially opened on 20 April 1975 with a match between Colo-Colo and Aviación (1-0).

 The stadium, however, still lacked many facilities and soon proved unsuitable for use.
 After only 5 matches at Estadio Monumental, Colo-Colo moved back to Estadio Nacional.